lisadunlap/ALIA/README.md

 ![Teaser](figures/teaser_w_caption.png)

-## Code coming soon!
+## Code release in progress....
 (Yell at me if its not up by mid-June)

-As a teaser while I clean up the filtering/training part, here's the code for generating/editing images:
+Right now the pipeline for recreatig CUB is set up, the rest of the experiments to come.
+Please raise an issue if something isnt working :)

 ----------------------------